-The University campus covers over 1,800 acres and supports over 30,000 students, 13,000 staff and faculty, and thousands of visitors to our three major hospitals, football stadium, sports arena, and marvelous cultural venues.
+The university campus covers over 1,800 acres and supports over 30,000 students, 18,000 staff and faculty, and thousands of visitors to our three major hospitals, football stadium, sports arena, and marvelous cultural venues.
+In addition, the University of Utah has an extended campus, the University of Utah Asia Campus, at the Incheon Global Campus in Songdo, South Korea.